thp/urlwatch/docs/source/filters.rst

 - **ical2text**: Convert `iCalendar`_ to plaintext
 - **ocr**: Convert text in images to plaintext using Tesseract OCR
 - **re.sub**: Replace text with regular expressions using Python's re.sub
+- **re.findall**: Find all non-overlapping matches using Python's re.findall
 - **reverse**: Reverse input items
 - **sha1sum**: Calculate the SHA-1 checksum of the content
 - **shellpipe**: Filter using a shell command